-As the government has stated that it is a priority for schools to remain open in all tiers for the majority of pupils from September 2020 this page summarises the main points for schools, children and parents/carers to consider including school transport, risk management, children with EHC plans and examinations.
+As the government has stated that it is imperative to reduce disruption to education whilst managing the risks caused by the coronavirus pandemic, this page summarises the main points for schools, children and parents/carers to consider including school transport, risk management, children with EHC plans and examinations.
 Please see the full Dfe guidance on full opening for schools here.

 Which schools have to adhere to the guidance?